-Over 680 arrested in U.S. immigration raids -homeland security secretary
+Over 680 arrested in U.S. immigration raids: homeland security secretary

 By Julia Edwards Ainsley

-WASHINGTON (Reuters) - U.S. immigration officers have arrested more than 680 people in recent operations, 75 percent of whom have been convicted of crimes, Homeland Security Secretary John Kelly said on Monday, referring to actions that have sparked alarm among immigrant rights advocates.
+WASHINGTON (Reuters) - U.S. immigration officers have arrested more than 680 people in recent operations, 75 percent of whom have criminal records, the homeland security chief said on Monday of actions that have alarmed immigrant rights groups.

+U.S. Homeland Security Secretary John Kelly said the operations were routine and consistent with regular operations carried out by U.S. Immigration and Customs Enforcement, or ICE.

+Immigration rights advocates say agents are deporting migrants indiscriminately and that the operations, which they describe as raids, do not take into account an immigrant's threat level or family ties to the United States.

 Kelly said in a statement that crimes committed by the illegal immigrants ranged from homicide to driving under the influence of alcohol.